ruma/ruma/README.md

 ## Status

-As of 2021-05-06, we support the vast majority of endpoints in all of the various Matrix APIs, the notable exception being the identity service API, where a few endpoints are still missing.
+As of 2021-08-17, we support the entirety of the latest released versions of the various Matrix APIs.
+Various popular MSCs are also implemented, gated behind the `unstable-pre-spec` Cargo feature.

 ## Contributing